 Are you passionate about shaping research into pulmonary fibrosis?

 Progressive pulmonary fibrosis care is an under-researched area and requires greater attention.
-There are many unanswered questions to be addressed.
-Your feedback in this survey will directly set the future priorities for researchers not just in the UK but across the world.
+Your feedback will directly set future priorities for researchers in the UK and across the world.

 The steering committee